 Nature suffers more in unequal societies.
 It is the richest people on the planet who consume disproportionately more than anyone else, while the poorest have the smallest ecological footprint.

 “ 98% of 100 cities in low- and middle-income countries do not meet air quality standards”

 Green economies can be fair economies.
 The transition offers a chance to restructure markets and financial flows with people in mind.
 It means a shift towards community ownership of local natural assets and away from centralised utility companies that can concentrate wealth (read how communities in Denmark and Bangladesh have taken control of their energy systems).
 It can mean new streams of money from taxing pollution that can be spent on social services (read how British Colombia's carbon tax is putting money into low-income families).
-It is a chance for poorer countries to leap-frog traditional development pathways to develop locally-rooted industries and sectors (read Christian Aid's research on how African countries are avoiding the 'dirty-development' route).
+It is a chance for poorer countries to leap-frog traditional development pathways to develop locally-rooted industries and sectors.

 Enterprises flourish in more stable and equal societies.
 The ‘millennials’, today's consumers, voters and employees, are restless for positive change.
 Business models built around cooperative collaboration, solidarity in the supply chain, long-term commitment to goals are already taking off: Fairphone, the first smart phone built from conflict-free materials, provides fair wages to the workers, and is built to last a lifetime is now trading all over the world; Narayana Health, an Indian hospital applying a cross subsidisation model that can cover low-income patients by treating the rich has grown to be a network of 32 hospitals across 20 cities employing over 15,000 people.

 “ By tackling gender equality $12 trillion could be added to global GDP by 2025”